Occupational licensing: Criticism

 into true professions, licensing fast became the method of choice in obtaining the occupational closure required by barring competition from entry to the rites and privileges of a professional group.
-This was initially the preferred route of regulation whether for physicians, lawyers, the clergy, accountants, bankers, scientists or architects.
+This was initially the preferred route of regulation whether for physicians, lawyers, the clergy, accountants, bankers, scientists, engineers or architects.
 However, licensing has given way to membership of professional bodies, as a means of excluding competition.

-Licensure restricts entry into professional careers in medicine, nursing, law, business, pharmacy, psychology, social work, teaching, engineering, surveying, and architecture.
+Licensure restricts entry into professional careers in medicine, nursing, law, business, accounting, pharmacy, psychology, social work, teaching, engineering, surveying, and architecture.
 Advocates claim that licensure protects the consumer through the application of professional, educational and/or ethical standards of practice.
 Economist Milton Friedman opposed this practice, believing that licensure effectively raises professional salary by placing limits on the supply of specific occupations.
 "It is hard to regard altruistic concern for their customers as the primary motive behind their determined efforts to get legal power to decide who may be a plumber."

-Restricting entry by licensing is arguably a convenient and effective method of maintaining the high standards, high status and elite privileges of a profession as well as acting to eliminate competition from those who provide a cheaper but (allegedly) sub-standard service.
+Restricting entry by licensing arguably maintains higher standards of service within a profession as well as acting to eliminate competition from those who provide a cheaper but (allegedly) sub-standard service.
 Organizations such as the American Medical Association were explicitly set up to restrict the number of practitioners.
 However, libertarians like Milton Friedman have argued that this process is counterproductive as it seriously restricts the number of active professionals working in society and thus unnecessarily inhibits the working of a free enterprise economy.
 A 2011 U.S. study estimated that occupational licenses result in 2.8 million fewer jobs, and cost the economy $203 billion per year.
 The number of jobs requiring a professional licensed represents an increasing fraction of the workforce, from 5% in 1950 to 22% in 2010s.
 Critics say that low-income consumers, who pay higher prices than required for the level of quality they might require, and low-income job seekers, are disproportionately affected.

 In the United States, critics have pointed out that (as of 2018) only 60 professions are licensed by all 50 states, but about 1100 by at least one state, including tour guides, bartenders, and interior designers.
 If many professions are functioning satisfactorily unlicensed in the majority of states, this implies to critics that the licensing is unnecessary for consumer protection.
 The administrations of both President Obama and President Trump have tried to pressure state and local authorities to reduce overly burdensome licensing requirements.
 Excessive requirements include requiring hair braiders to have a full cosmetology license and learn about many unrelated tasks, and requiring casket salespersons to be full licensed funeral directors.